ElAbdelali/HowToProgramEarlyObjects/README.md

 6.28 (Sports Recommender)
 	Write a method sportsRecommender that inputs a Celsius temperature and returns “It’s lovely weather for sports today!” if it’s 20–30 °C, “It’s reasonable weather for sports today.” if it’s 10–40 °C, and “Please exercise with care today, watch out for the weather!” otherwise.
 Create an application to test the method.

+Chapter 07:

+7.10 (Pixel Quantization)

+Use a one-dimensional array to solve the following problem: You want to eventually perform some basic compression on an image.
+Assume that you will only be operating on a single row of the image, and that pixel colors are represented as simple numbers in the array.
+You are required to quantize the values of the pixels in the row.
+In other words, any pixel values appearing in a range will assume a value in that range as indicated below.
+This creates redundancy that can lead to better compression.
+Overwrite the original values in the array.
+	a) For 0–20: 10
+	b) For 21–40: 30
+	c) For 41–60: 50
+	d) For 61–80: 70
+	e) For 81–100: 90
+	f) For 101–120: 110
+	g) For 121–140: 130
+	h) For 141–160: 150
+	i) For 161–180: 170, and for all other pixel values, assumed a quantized value of 190 Print the array with the new, quantized values.